algorandfoundation/docs/docs/sdks/python/index.md

     The example code connects to the sandbox Algod client.
 If you want to connect to a Purestake client, see Purestake's [code samples](https://developer.purestake.io/code-samples){target=_blank}.

 # Check Your Balance
-Before moving on to the next step, make sure your account has been funded by the faucet.
+Before moving on to the next step, make sure your account has been funded.

 <!-- ===PYSDK_ALGOD_FETCH_ACCOUNT_INFO=== -->
 ```python